 Showcase Your Ideas In This Virtual Science Fair

-For more science-related videos and activities, SFU has some great resources, including seasonal activities that are linked to the new BC Science Curriculum.
+For more science-related videos and activities, SFU has some great resources to stay connected, including seasonal activities that are linked to the new BC Science Curriculum.
 Learn More

 For more great activities, tips and resources, check out our latest issue!
 You can read the full magazine online here.